emads22/premium-projects/projects/PriceWise/README.md

 <img src="screenshots/PriceWise-1.png" alt="PriceWise_logo" width="300">

 ## Overview

 **PriceWise** is an AI-powered deal discovery platform that leverages machine learning and intelligent data retrieval to analyze e-commerce pricing trends.
 The application continuously monitors and fetches deals from multiple online sources, predicts fair pricing using AI models, and presents users with the best-discounted offers available.
 With its automated workflow, PriceWise ensures users stay ahead of price fluctuations and capitalize on the best opportunities.

+At the core of its price prediction system, **PriceWise features a fine-tuned, quantized Meta-Llama/Meta-Llama-3.1-8B model trained on 30,000+ e-commerce products**.
+This model, optimized using **QLoRA and PEFT**, predicts fair market prices based on product categories, enhancing the platform’s ability to identify the best-value deals.

 The application runs in **real-time**, operating on a **5-minute cycle** to fetch and analyze the latest deals.
 Users can interact with the Gradio UI to view the most recent findings, and clicking on any deal in the UI triggers an automatic **Pushover notification**, alerting the user about the specific deal.

 ---